BA (Hons) Visual Culture

 How will I study?

 The programme combines lectures, seminars (small group classes), workshops and one-to-one tutorials.
-Students also undertake study visits in Ireland and Europe, and a work placement in their final year.
-The programme draws upon a network of supporting institutions including the Irish Museum of Modern Art, the National Museum of Ireland, the Irish Film Institute, the Science Gallery, the National Gallery of Ireland, as well as many other dynamic arts organisations in Dublin.
+Students also undertake study visits in Ireland and Europe, and a work placement in their final year or ‘Visual Culture Plus’ year.
+The programme draws upon a network of supporting institutions including the Irish Museum of Modern Art, the National Museum of Ireland, the Irish Film Institute, the Science Gallery, the National Gallery of Ireland, The Little Museum of Dublin, EPIC, the Irish Emigration Museum, Whyte’s Auction House, Project Arts Centre, Temple Bar Gallery + Studios as well as many other dynamic arts organisations in Dublin.
 We also turn to the expertise of the skilled artists, designers and technicians who work at NCAD to understand how and why images and objects take the form that they do.
-Some classes are shared with studio based students who are developing practices as artists and designers.
-As your degree progresses, you will have increasing choice to select the subjects that you research and write about.
+Some classes are shared with studio based students who are developing practices as artists, designers and educators.
+As your degree progresses, your opportunities to select the subjects that you research and write about will increase too.
 We will support you to develop skills as a writer, researcher and thinker whether you chose to work on subjects closely connected to Irish culture today, or international and historic themes.

 The programme is organised as a series of 12 week modules, described in outline below.